spkennealy/Algos_and_Data_Structures/chapter_10_trees.md

 Well, at least both camps agree that graph 5 is most certainly not a tree!
 This is because of the obvious cycle that spans all three nodes.
 However, why is there disagreement over graph 4?
 The reason is this: In computer science, we use to the term "tree" to really refer to a "rooted tree."
 A "rooted tree" is a "tree" where there exists a special node from which every other node is accessible; we call this special node the "root".
 Think of the root as ultimate ancestor, the single node that all other nodes inherit from.
 Above we have colored all roots in blue.
 Like you'd probably suspect, in this course we'll subscribe to the Computer Scientist's interpretation.
 That is, we won't consider graph 4 a tree because there is no such root we can label.

 You've probably heard the term "root" throughout your software engineering career: root directory, root user, etc..
 All of these concepts branch† from the humble tree data structure!

+### **What is a Binary Tree?**

+A Binary Tree is a Tree where nodes have at most 2 children.
+This means graphs 1, 2, and 3 are all Binary Trees.
+There exist ternary trees (at most 3 children) and n-ary trees (at most n children), but you'll likely encounter binary trees in your job hunt, so we'll focus on them in this course.
+Based on our final definition for a binary tree, here is some food for thought:
+* an empty graph of 0 nodes and 0 edges is a binary tree
+* a graph of 1 node and 0 edges is a binary tree
+* a linked list is a binary tree

+Take a moment to use the definitions we explored to verify that each of the three statements above is true.
+We bring up these three scenarios in particular because they are the simplest types of Binary Trees.
+We want to eventually build elegant algorithms and these simple scenarios will fuel our design.